mjc118/ACM/README.md

 link to list of problems which you can use to search for the problem i specifically listed http://codeforces.com/problemset

-To find a specific problem you must type in the URL since codeforces does not have a search function.
+To find a specific problem you can type in the URL or you can use the search option near the top right of the problemset list on the CodeForces page.

 For Ex.
 http://codeforces.com/problemset/problem/
 followed by the number/letter

-To find "Nearly Lucky Number" for example type
+To find "110A - Nearly Lucky Number" for example type

 http://codeforces.com/problemset/problem/110/A